locmai/locmai-home-dev/_posts/vault_argocd_gitops.md

 Now we can inject it in our pods, refer to the document here [https://www.vaultproject.io/docs/platform/k8s/injector](https://www.vaultproject.io/docs/platform/k8s/injector).

-As example, in my ArgoCD app, I injected the secrets via the ENV VAR "DSN" for Ory Kratos to take it as the connection string to the PostgreSQL database: [ory-kratos.yaml](https://github.com/locmai/humble/blob/7e5eaf271b5b88f83ea8460935d195f39bb11acd/apps/argocd/templates/ory-kratos.yaml#L80-L87)
+As an example, in my ArgoCD apps folder, I injected the secrets via the ENV VAR "DSN" for Ory Kratos to take it as the connection string to the PostgreSQL database: [ory-kratos.yaml](https://github.com/locmai/humble/blob/7e5eaf271b5b88f83ea8460935d195f39bb11acd/apps/argocd/templates/ory-kratos.yaml#L80-L87)

 ```yaml
 annotations: